millelog/adventure-art/README.md

 2. Each chunk is transcribed using Whisper
 3. The transcript is analyzed for significant environment changes
 4. If unlocked, the environment description is updated based on the analysis
-5. GPT-4o analyzes the transcript, character descriptions, and current environment to identify key moments
+5. GPT-4o analyzes the transcript, character descriptions, current environment, and previous scene to identify key moments
 6. A detailed scene description is generated, maintaining character and environment consistency
+7. The scene description is stored for future reference to maintain continuity
-7. Google's Imagen 3.0 creates an image based on the description
+8. Google's Imagen 3.0 creates an image based on the description
-8. The image is displayed in real-time on the web dashboard
+9. The image and scene description are displayed in real-time on the web dashboard

 ### Environment Management